cm3k/linux-dotfiles/README.md

-### Please read
-I have taken a hiatus due to college and other personal reasons.
-I plan to come back in January with new dotfiles and other projects.
-Thank you so much for your understanding.

 # linux-dotfiles
 This is where I dump all of my dotfiles, I'll try to keep it as neat as possible!